DickingAround/InconvenientMessageDetection/README.txt

 1. The image is hashed to create a number.
 That number is used to encrypt the file to be obfuscated.
 This encryption assures the bits of the file are evenly distributes between 0 and 1.
 2. The image is hashed to create another number.
 That number is hashed a certain number of times ('x') as specified by the user.
 The result is used to seed a pseudo-random number generator.
 3. The speudo-random number generator is then used to decide where the 1s and 0s of the file to be obfuscated into the image.
 4. For each bit, there is a check to see if the pixel being changed will give away that a file is being obfuscated (e.g. a '1' in a field of '0' saturated color).
+If the pixel fails before or after the change, the bit is reverted and a different one is picked.

+Decryption:
+1. Same as encryption step 1.
+2. Similar to step 2 except that after each hash, the image is checked to see if there is a file in it.
+This is continued until it finds a file or a the user stops it.
+3. Same as encryption step 2.